Buyer's guide · Updated May 22, 2026

 Tradeoffs

-- ×Younger brand — pre-launch in 2026
+- ×Younger brand — launched 2026 (Finviz dates to 2007)

 - ×~2,500 actively scored tickers (top by $-volume), not the full 9,000+ Finviz indexes

-- ×No raw-filter screener with 60+ technical fields
+- ×No raw-filter screener with 60+ technical fields — synthesis-first approach

 Verdict: If your reason for using Finviz is 'I want a synthesised picture of which names are worth looking at this week', Tapeline is the upgrade — the score does the synthesis Finviz makes you do manually.
+Honest about what it doesn't do: if your job-to-be-done is raw filter density across 9,000+ tickers, stay on Finviz.

 Free · ~$15/mo Essential · $30/mo Plus · $60/mo PremiumBest for: Charting, community ideas, asset breadth